hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-cron-job admin * * * * * sudo /usr/local/hestia/bin/v-backup-users

-The function adds a job to cron daemon.
+This function adds a job to cron daemon.
 When executing commands, any output is mailed to user's email if parameter REPORTS is set to 'yes'.

 *******************************************************************
 v-add-cron-letsencrypt-job
 *******************************************************************

-**add letsencrypt cronjob**

-**Label**:
+**add cron job for Let's Encrypt certificates**

 **Options**: –

-The script for enabling letsencrypt cronjob
+This function adds a new cron job for Let's Encrypt.

 *******************************************************************